We explain Deep Fusion: Apple's futuristic new camera mode could change the way your iPhone pictures look

-When the new iPhone 11, 11 Pro and 11 Pro Max were first announced in September, Apple showed off the new ultrawide-angle camera, Night Mode and an improved selfie camera, all of which represented a significant step forward for iPhone photography and videos.
+Deep Fusion, Apple's new image processing technique for the iPhone 11, 11 Pro and 11 Pro Max, will available to developers as part of the next beta of iOS.
+When the newest iPhones were first announced in September, Apple showed off the new ultrawide-angle camera, Night Mode and an improved selfie camera, all of which represented a significant step forward for iPhone photography and videos.
 And now that the new iPhones are in the wild, we've tested their cameras and can confirm their improvements as well as the absolute enjoyment we feel using that ultrawide-angle camera.
 But there's one camera feature that Apple teased at its fall iPhone event that no one has gotten to try: Deep Fusion.

-While it sounds like the name of an acid jazz band, Apple claims the brand-new photo processing technique will make your pictures pop with detail while keeping the amount of image noise relatively low.
-On Tuesday, Apple released Deep Fusion as part of the latest iOS developer beta for the iPhone 11, 11 Pro and 11 Pro Max.

 Right now, anytime you take a photo on an iPhone 11, 11 Pro or 11 Pro Max, the default mode is Smart HDR, which takes a series of images before and after your shot and blends them together to improve the dynamic range and detail.
 If the environment is too dark, the camera switches automatically into Night Mode to improve brightness and reduce image noise.
 With Deep Fusion, anytime you take a photo in medium to low light conditions, like indoors, the camera will switch automatically into the mode to lower image noise and optimize detail.
+Deep Fusion, unlike Smart HDR, works at the pixel level.
 If you're using the "telephoto" lens on the iPhone 11 Pro or 11 Pro Max, the camera will drop into Deep Fusion pretty much anytime you're not in the brightest light.

 This means the iPhone 11, 11 Pro and 11 Pro Max have optimized modes for bright light, low light and now medium light.
 And I'd argue that most people's photos are taken in medium- to low-light situations like indoors.
 The impact that Deep Fusion will have over your photos is enormous.
 It's like Apple changed the recipe of Coke.